-Paul Casey What's In The Bag? - Valspar Championship
+Paul Casey What's In The Bag? -PGA Championship

-Paul Casey WITB: Take a look at the clubs used by Paul Casey to win the Valspar Championship
+Take a look at the clubs Paul Casey will use at the PGA Championship.

 Paul Casey What’s In The Bag?

-Paul Casey won his second PGA Tour title at the Valspar Championship with a superb final round of 65 at Innisbrook.
+Paul Casey won his second PGA Tour title at the Valspar Championship with a superb final round of 65 at Innisbrook earlier this year.
+However he will be looking to secure his first Major title next week as the golfing world descends on Bellerive Country Club and the PGA Championship.

 Read more: Paul Casey beats Tiger by one to win Valspar Championship

-It was his second PGA Tour title after his first win Stateside coming at the 2009 Shell Houston Open.
+Casey’s Valspar victory was his second PGA Tour title after his first win Stateside coming at the 2009 Shell Houston Open.

 He has 13 wins on the European Tour, with his last title coming in September 2014 at the KLM Open.
+Take a look at what clubs he uses below.

 Casey’s equipment situation is an interesting one as he was a Nike staffer when the company announced that they were to stop making golf clubs in August 2016.